 Instagram Comments and How to Respond to Them

-Over the past few years we’ve seen a change in the way that users view particular social networks.
-As the primary reasons why they visit each particular network shifts, so too do businesses need to alter how they market within those networks.
-In this endeavour some companies struggle; looking at why their audience are active somewhere, not just where they are active.
+Over the past few years, we’ve seen a change in the way that users view particular social networks.
+As users’ primary reasons for visiting each network shift, so too do businesses need to alter how they market within those networks.
+In this endeavour, some companies struggle; looking at why their audience is active somewhere, not just where they are active.

 And it’s an understandable struggle because those reasons are always changing.

-An endeavour that businesses need to be embracing in far more readily on Instagram is responding to comments.
-Interaction is the cornerstone of growth and the kindling for engagement.
-Yet many allow it to be swept under the carpet – the very same companies who wouldn’t dare ignore a Facebook comment or a tweet.
+An endeavour that businesses need to be embracing far more readily on Instagram is responding to comments.
+Interaction is the cornerstone of growth and the kindling for engagement – and Instagram is all about engagement nowadays.
+Getting serious about your Instagram marketing strategy involves forming and nurturing human connections, starting with Instagram comments.

-Bear in mind that some Instagram automation services are a lot cleverer than you think, particularly Instagress.
-If a comment seems positive, yet a little unclear, chances are it’s automated.
-Consider these comments in relation to the image and ensure they actually make sense before bothering to respond.
+Unfortunately, some Instagram comment automation services are more subtle than you’d think.
+If a comment seems positive, yet unclear and vague, chances are it’s automated.
+Consider these comments in relation to the image and ensure they make sense before you take the time to respond.

 Never ignore a negative comment

 Always respond to any negative or questionable comments you receive on Instagram.
 A good rule of thumb is to consider the consumer’s perspective of your brand.
 Try to adhere to the age-old “the customer is always right” mentality; even if you believe your business isn’t 100% at fault, chances are you will learn from the experience.

 Also, try to delete ‘troll’ and spam comments as quickly as possible.
 It’s a good idea to check your notifications (or your third-party social media management software) daily to catch anything controversial or offensive.
 This is especially true for those operating in divisive or polarising industries, such as socio-political organisations.
 If you have a large following, it is advisable to check your comments multiple times per day, especially when you’ve just posted.

 Always report spam and bot comments